-The thesis analyzes the "cold wave" in German music at the end of the 1970s, its reception and historical references.
-In a second step, it explores the following manifestations of "cold" music in Germany to this day.
-It is looking for strategies, codes and motives of de-emotionalization, dehumanization, disharmony and affirmation with the threatening world.
-In addition to the products of the artists themselves, music magazines and pop-theoretical contributions by participating actors serve as sources.
+The thesis analyzed the "cold wave" in German music at the end of the 1970s, its reception and historical references.
+In a second step, it explored the following manifestations of "cold" music in Germany to this day.
+It was looking for strategies, codes and motives of de-emotionalization, dehumanization, disharmony and affirmation with the threatening world.
+In addition to the products of the artists themselves, music magazines and pop-theoretical contributions by participating actors served as sources.

 Leibniz Centre for Contemporary History